-The core information on her kit shows that Loba is focused on looting and finding gear and it’s likely that she’ll shine in the early parts of matches, when grabbing loot is paramount.
+Her kit shows that Loba is focused on looting and finding gear and it’s likely that she’ll shine in the early rounds when grabbing loot is paramount.
 It would allow her team to gear up and possibly engage with a less-equipped squad.
-Her ability to gain extra items from loot bins could also be useful for running through spots that have already been ransacked.
-More importantly, her kit may point to her identity.
+Her teleport is also a welcome mobility skill that gives players the freedom to ambush enemies, use hit-and-run tactics, or flank squads with a bracelet’s throw.